Concise tensors of minimal border rank: Introduction

 \subsubsection{111-abundant, not 111-sharp tensors}

 We do not know any example of a concise tensor $T$ which is 111-abundant and is not 111-sharp, that is, for which the inequality in~\eqref{eq:111} is strict.
 By Proposition \ref{1Ageneric111} such a tensor would have to be $1$-degenerate, with $T(A^*), T(B^*),T(C^*)$ of bounded (matrix) rank at most $m-2$, and by Theorems \ref{5isom} and \ref{concise5} it would have to occur in dimension greater than $5$.
-Does there exist such an example?
+Does there exist such an example?\footnote{After this paper was submitted, A. Conca pointed out an explicit example of a 111-abundant, not 111-sharp tensor when $m=9$.
+We do not know if such exist when $m=6,7,8$.
+The example is a generalization of Example~\ref{ex:symmetricTensor}.}